amethon/www/_reflections/journal2.md

 However, the journey is not without its challenges.
 The narrator experiences a sense of isolation and loneliness as they are removed from the surface and the light, feeling adrift in a vast and empty void.
 This unsettling feeling ultimately serves as a catalyst for self-reflection and introspection, leading the narrator to understand that the ocean and its wonders are a reflection of themselves and the world around them.

-Ultimately, the journey to the abyssopelagia becomes a life-changing event for the narrator, one that opens their eyes to the beauty and complexity of the world and gives them a new appreciation for the power of the human spirit.
+Ultimately, the journey to Abyssopelagia becomes a life-changing event for the narrator, one that opens their eyes to the beauty and complexity of the world and gives them a new appreciation for the power of the human spirit.

 Overall, "Journey to Abyssopelagia" is a beautifully written and thought-provoking tale that will leave readers feeling inspired and moved.
 Verne's vivid descriptions and introspective musings make for a truly immersive reading experience, and the themes of adventure and self-discovery will resonate with readers of all ages.